 Bake: Meanwhile, preheat the oven to 290°F. Bake macarons one tray at a time for about 15 minutes or until the tops are just barely wobbly when pushed and bottoms peel off the parchment cleanly.
 Let cool completely on the baking sheet.

-Make strawberry jam filling: In a small saucepan, heat frozen strawberries and sugar on medium heat until it boils, stirring occasionally and mash the softened strawberries to release their juices.
+Cook down the strawberries: In a small saucepan, heat frozen strawberries and sugar on medium heat until it boils, stirring occasionally and mash the softened strawberries to release their juices.
 Let it boil for about 10 minutes or until it becomes thick and jammy.

 Push the jam through a fine mesh sieve into a small container to cool completely before transferring to a piping bag.
 Discard any remaining strawberry pulp.

-Make cream cheese filling: In a mixing bowl, use an electric mixer to beat cream cheese until smooth.
+In a mixing bowl, use an electric mixer to beat cream cheese until smooth.
 Add in the powdered sugar and mix on low until combined.
 Add in the vanilla extract and continue beating on medium-high speed until it becomes smooth and creamy.
 Transfer frosting to a piping bag fitted with a small round or star tip.

-Assemble macarons: Match macarons up into similarly sized and shaped pairs.
+Match macarons up into similarly sized and shaped pairs.
 Pipe a ring of cream cheese frosting around the outer edge of each macaron.
 Pipe a dollop of strawberry jam into the middle of the ring.
 Gently press another macaron on top to sandwich.

 Drizzle melted white chocolate across the tops of the macarons and sprinkle with graham cracker crumbs before the chocolate hardens.